Travel in Austria

 Werfen Ice Cave | The Largest Ice Cave in the World

-About an hour's drive from the city of Salzburg, near the town of Werfen, lies a unique and particularly impressive underground world.
-Inside one of the mountains, which looks quite ordinary, hides a giant ice cave 40 kilometers long.
-This is the largest ice cave in the world.
-The entrance to the cave is at an altitude of 1,589 meters above sea level, and for this reason, the cave was completely hidden from the eyes of local residents for many years.
-Read everything you need to know for a visit to the ice cave.
+About an hour’s drive from Salzburg, near the town of Werfen, lies a remarkable underground world.
+Hidden inside an otherwise ordinary-looking mountain is a giant ice cave stretching 40 kilometers—making it the largest ice cave in the world.
+The entrance sits at 1,589 meters above sea level, which kept the cave hidden from local residents for many years.
+Here’s everything you need to know for a visit to this icy wonder.

 0